vivekranjan0144/Law-Home-Page/readme.md

 # HTML-CSS PROJECT-3

 This is Law Home Page project made with technology HTML & CSS.
-I haven't made it responsive it only works in desktop/laptop screen.
+I have made it responsive it works in both desktop screen and mobile screen.
-I will make it responsive ASAP.

 ## 🛠 Technologies Used